Tips for Young, New, and Inexperienced Leaders Who Manage Seasoned Employees

 Respect Their Experience

 Ask, “Can you describe a person in my current role doing an ideal job?”
-Early on in your role, set expectations for communication.
-Find out the cadence and communication they prefer.
+Early in your role, establish clear expectations for communication.
+Determine their preferred cadence and communication style.
 Is it weekly phone calls, monthly face-to-face, or daily emails?

 Give them Room